 Here are some examples:

-- Suppose someone on your team or your user comes to you with a problem.
+Suppose someone on your team or your user comes to you with a problem.
 In their particular setup, pytest version x.y.z doesn't work with stuff that functions perfectly well in another setting.
 Is it just them?
 To understand that, you'd need to replicate their stack.
-Even if you've already worked under that exact setup, it will take you a few hours to refresh all the dependencies and ensure everything is working.
+Even if you've already worked under that exact setup, it will take you a few hours to refresh all the dependencies and ensure everything works.
 And what if you have to set up everything from scratch?

 How to beat it

-For instance, if you generate a project for Cucumber with Java, this is what you'll get in your file:
+If you generate a project for Cucumber with Java, this is what you'll get in your file:

 .